 Meg Spriggs (Chair of the Board, ArtCare) – Meg Spriggs leads the multifamily investments group for Shorenstein Properties.
 As a long time multifamily real estate executive, she is charged with building the residential platform for the company including sourcing, evaluating and overseeing the execution of multifamily housing transactions for the Shorenstein family, including financing, acquiring, entitling, developing, managing and divesting of properties, and supporting other Shorenstein professionals in the evaluation and execution of mixed-use projects with a multifamily component.

-Charles Strickler(Secretary, ArtCare) – Chuck Strickler is a Senior Banker with J.P.
-Morgan’s Private Bank with more than 25 years of experience investing across multiple asset classes.
-Chuck advises wealthy families, individuals and foundations on comprehensive investment management, trust and credit solutions.
-Chuck joined JP Morgan’s Private Bank in 1997.
-He left in 2004 and returned in 2011 after having worked at Lehman Brothers running a team focused on providing investment advice to family offices and mid-market institutions.
+Charles Strickler(Secretary, ArtCare) – Chuck Strickler is a Managing Director at Wells Fargo Advisors where he runs a team that advises wealthy families, individuals and foundations on comprehensive investment management, trust and credit solutions.
+Prior to Wells Fargo, Chuck was at Senior Private Banker at JP Morgan’s Private Bank.
+He also worked at Lehman Brothers running a team focused on providing investment advice to family offices and mid-market institutions.
 He started his career at Yamaichi Securities in Switzerland trading Eurobonds.
 He also has spent time at UBS and Goldman Sachs working in Private Wealth Management.
-Chuck’s experience includes commercial real estate in asset management, leasing, and acquisition.
+Chuck’s business experience also includes commercial real estate in asset management, leasing, and acquisition.
 Chuck received his M.B.A from the University of Chicago in Finance and his B.A. at the University of California at Santa Barbara.
 Chuck has lived and traveled around the world but considers himself a Bay Area native since having moved here back in the mid-70’s.
-He currently lives in Danville with his wife and two high school children.
+He currently lives in Danville with his wife and has two grown children.
 His passion for music and contemporary art has not only made him a patron of Bay Area Arts but has fostered a strong desire to help keep the Arts relevant in the Bay Area.
-Chuck joined the ArtCare Board in 2015.
+Chuck sits on the Finance Committee of Headlands for the Arts and joined the ArtCare Board in 2015.

-Eric Tao (Treasurer, ArtCare) – Eric Tao is CEO and president of AGI Avant.
+Eric Tao (Treasurer, ArtCare) – Eric Tao is Managing Partner of L37 Partners, a new venture formed from AGI and Group I that is a full service real estate development and investment company focused on the San Francisco Bay Area.
 He has 20-years of experience in the real estate industry and has led the acquisition, entitlement, financing, development, and disposition of over 1,500 multifamily residential units in the San Francisco Bay Area with a focus on transit-oriented urban infill projects.
-AGI Avant, LLC was formed in 2006 to manage multifamily development investments for CalPERS.
-At AGI Avant, Tao has guided the development of nearly 700 new units and secured the pipeline of an additional 450+ new apartment units in the emerging San Francisco SoMa, Dogpatch and Mid-Market districts.
+Currently L37 is developing a 236 room hotel on Market Street in the heart of San Francisco and working on developing more than another 1,000 units of mixed-income housing in San Francisco and South City.
 Originally from the Hilo on the Big Island of Hawai’i, he now shares his Aloha spirit with his wife and three children on his new adopted island home of San Francisco.
-Eric is a graduate of Pomona College in Claremont, CA and received his Juris Doctorate from UC Hastings College of Law.
-Boards and Activities: Board Director – Housing Action Coalition San Francisco; San Francisco Mayor’s Housing Trust Fund Working Group; SPUR Housing and Community Resources Board Member; San Francisco ULI Policy and Practice Committee Member; Board Director – Hawaii Chamber of Commerce of Northern California, a nonprofit committed to building business and cultural ties between the Bay Area and Hawaii Education.
+Eric is a graduate of Pomona College in Claremont, CA and received his Juris Doctorate from UC Hastings College of Law In addition to serving on the board of Art Care, he is on the boards of Housing Action Coalition San Francisco; SPUR; ULI and the Hawaii Chamber of Commerce of Northern California, a nonprofit committed to building business and cultural ties between the Bay Area and Hawaii Education.

 Jim Abrams – Jim Abrams is an attorney, urban planner, and musician who lives in San Francisco.
 After studying City Planning at MIT and attending Stanford Law School, he became a member of the California Bar.
 Jim practices land use law in San Francisco, assisting developers and investors with obtaining approvals to construct complex development projects throughout the Bay Area.
 Jim has a particular expertise in assisting with the rehabilitation and reuse of historic buildings.
 Jim is an avid collector and patron of the arts, and was named one of the “Fifty Most Discerning Young Collectors” by Modern Painters magazine in 2013.